 Mesothelioma Cause and Prevention Research

-Exposure to asbestos is the only known cause of mesothelioma.
+Exposure to asbestos is the primary cause of mesothelioma.
 Asbestos, which was used widely in manufacturing during the twentieth century, is especially dangerous when it is released in the air.
 When these tiny fibers are inhaled or ingested they can become lodged in organ tissue causing scarring that may eventually lead to the development of mesothelioma cancer or other asbestos-related illnesses.
 The development of mesothelioma can take 10 to 60 years after exposure for symptoms to appear.
 Researchers are working towards developing preventions and treatments by determining exactly how asbestos fibers cause the cell mutations that lead to cancer.

 Diagnosis Research